JasonLiu1229/University-Vault/DS/Session/Session 1.md

 	- Distributing redundant components minimizes the probability faults impact the user
 - Integration
 	- For organizations to interact, their systems need to interact Highly specialized infrastructures need to be integrated and shared (e.g. radio telescopes, mass storage facilities, experimental facilities)
+		- Overall, integration in distributed systems allows for a more connected and cooperative environment where resources and capabilities can be shared across different systems and organizations, leading to improved efficiency and effectiveness in achieving common goals.
 - Distribution
 	- E-mail, WWW, … are inherently distributed as users are geographically spread
 ### Many problems and challenges